- Sanders Mittens

 Please note this post contains Amazon affiliate links.
 See the bottom of post for full disclosure.

 I have been getting a lot of interest on my half-finished Temperature Blanket from 2020 (I promise to finish it this year, wink wink).
 So I thought I would answer all the questions and give my basic recipe for how I am making one.
-When I finish my blanket, I will update this post with a full pattern, but this will definitely get you started!
+When I finish my blanket, I will update this post with a link to the full pattern in my shop, but this will definitely get you started!
 I’m going to walk you through my process for picking colors, creating a temperature range, and helpful tips for making your own Temperature Blanket.

 One of the biggest factors to a successful Temperature Blanket is to pick colors you like.
 It does not have to be rainbow colors.
 However, make sure to choose a yarn that won’t be discontinued any time soon and comes in a wide range of colors.
 For my first blanket, I picked Knit Picks/We Crochet Brava Worsted yarn.
 It’s an affordable yarn that I’ve used before and enjoy working with, plus it comes in so many different colors.
 You’ll want to pick about 10 or more different colors, depending on the temperature range you want to create.
 Obviously the more colors you have, the more colorful and nuanced your blanket will be.
 Also make sure to add in a neutral color, like cream, gray, or black, to use as a Monthly Marker.